 Insulated Single Boiler

 In addition to the Quick Mill Alexia Evo’s PID with built-in shot timer, the T.E.A coated single boiler is fully insulated with a velcro boiler wrap reducing heat loss.
 Quick Mill’s patented T.E.A. coating further reduces the chance that metal from the low-lead brass boiler could leach into any part of the produced coffees.
 For ease of service, no fuss boiler drains can be accessed without removing any panels, thus making transporting your machine or shipping it for service hassle free.

 No Burn Steam Arm

-To prevent burns the Quickmill Alexia Evo is equipped with a no-burn steam arm.
+To prevent burns the Quick Mill Alexia Evo espresso machine is equipped with a no-burn steam arm.
+In addition the valve itself is non compression easy to turn off and on.
 This no-burn steam arm, unlike the Elaine, is fully articulating which swivels in all directions.
 The ability to stretch and move the steaming pitcher in comfortable ways is key to making latte art.
 To further help in producing amazing micro-foam the Alexia Evo now has a two-hole steam tip which increases the intensity of the steam exiting your no-burn arm allowing you ample time prior to overheating your milk to produce the perfect micro-foam!

 Using the Quick Mill Alexia